chiahsien/CHTCollectionViewWaterfallLayout/README.md

 * [CocoaPods]
   - Add `pod 'CHTCollectionViewWaterfallLayout'` to your Podfile.
   - If you prefer Swift, `pod 'CHTCollectionViewWaterfallLayout/Swift'` is ready for you.

+* [Carthage]
+  - Add `github chiahsien/CHTCollectionViewWaterfallLayout` to your Cartfile.

 * Manual
   - Copy `CHTCollectionViewWaterfallLayout.h/m` or `CHTCollectionViewWaterfallLayout.swift` to your project.